intel/hexl-fpga/README.md

 ##### Compile Kernels for Emulation
-To compile the device kernel for running in emulation mode, create a new directory and set the EMULATION_LIB option to ON during the configuration: <br>
+To compile the device kernel for running in emulation mode: <br>
 ```
-cmake -S . -B emu_build -DCMAKE_CXX_COMPILER=dpcpp -DCMAKE_INSTALL_PREFIX=./hexl-fpga-install -DCMAKE_BUILD_TYPE=Release -DEMULATION_LIB=ON
-cmake --build emu_build --target emulation
+cmake --build build --target emulation
 ```

 This command takes a few minutes to execute.